NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/langevin.md

 where ``\sigma = \sqrt{2\gamma/\beta}`` and ``\mathbf{W}`` is a vector of ``N`` independent Wiener processes.

-As a stochastic differential equation, this can be integrated immediately using `StochasticDiffEq` provided by `DifferentialEquations` using a variety of stochastic solvers.
+As a stochastic differential equation, these two can be integrated immediately using `StochasticDiffEq` provided by `DifferentialEquations`, which offers a variety of stochastic solvers.
-However, it is possible to exploit the dynamical structure of the differential equations by splitting the integration steps into parts that can be solved exactly.
-It has been shown previously that the BAOAB method achieves good accuracy compared to other similar algorithms and this algorithm is used here as the default. ([Leimkuhler2012](@cite))
+It is possible to exploit the dynamical structure of the differential equations by splitting the integration steps into parts that can be solved exactly.
+In this context, it has been shown that the BAOAB method achieves good accuracy compared to other similar algorithms and this algorithm is used here as the default. ([Leimkuhler2012](@cite))

 ## Example